sjang1594/sjang1594.github.io/portfolio.md

 > Software Engineer - Scenario Team
 > 1. Currently Developing Scenario Runner based on OpenScenario (ASAM)
 >    - using gRPC to communicate the scenario data and status through Simulator
->    - porting scenario runner to Unreal Engine
+>    - porting scenario runner into Unreal Engine
 > 3. Implemented the Undo / Redo using the Momento Design Pattern
 > 4. Sensor Development
->    - using the ray tracing method to lidar module development
+>    - using the ray tracing technique to lidar module development

 ## Research Interests
 ---